davidfung/glox/README.md

   - Although no need to implement the hash map mechanics in Go, still have to implement the hashmap access api.
   - string interning: do we need to implement that in Go?

+## Implementation

+Although some mechanics required by C is not necessary in Go, we still choose to implement some of them as a programming exercise as well as to mirror the struct of clox as much as reasonable.

 ## Pratt Parser

 In the C code, use forward declaration to handle a declaration cycle in the Pratt Parser.
 In Go, use an init() to fix the invalid initialization cycle: